sagemath/sagewiki_to_gh-2022-10-10/daysbug2.md

 == Location ==

- * The Shuey House Mansion: http://www.shueyhouse.com/
+ * Participants will stay and work at the [[http://www.shueyhouse.com/ Shuey House Mansion]] for the workshop:
+   5218 16th ave NE, Seattle, WA 98105

  [[attachment:shuey.png|{{attachment:shuey.png}}]]